-Most patients will have sudden onset of limb weakness and loss of muscle tone and reflexes.
+Most patients with AFM will have sudden onset of limb weakness and loss of muscle tone and reflexes.
 Some patients may also experience:

 - facial droop/weakness

 - difficulty with swallowing or slurred speech.